-The requirement that a power of attorney be in a record must be understood in the context of the definition of a "record" in Section 2.
+The requirement that a power of attorney be in a record should be understood in the context of the definition of a "record" in Section 2.
 As defined, a record is information inscribed on a tangible medium (e.g., paper) or stored in an electronic or other medium and retrievable in perceivable form.
 Thus, it allows for electronic powers of attorney, including those captured on video.
+The same, of course, is true of an advance directive that only includes a health-care instruction and not a power of attorney, although this Act does not require a health-care instruction to be in a record.

-The Section includes execution requirements, as states overwhelmingly have adopted such requirements.
-However, consistent with concerns about undue barriers to execution, it aims to minimize the burden of execution requirements by requiring only a single witness and allowing witnessing to occur in various ways.
-To discourage forgery it requires a witness and identifies someone who can describe what took place should a concern about the validity of the document arise.
-By contrast, it does not require notarization.
-A person who is a notary, however, can serve as a witness.
+This Section includes execution requirements, as states overwhelmingly have adopted such requirements.
+However, consistent with concerns about undue barriers to execution, this Section aims to minimize the burden of execution by requiring only a single witness and allowing witnessing to occur in various ways.
+To discourage forgery, it requires a witness, thus identifying someone who can describe what took place should a concern about the validity of the document arise.
+By contrast, the Section does not require notarization.
+A notary, however, can serve as a witness.
 In addition, an individual may opt to have additional witnesses beyond the required single witness.